Updated: Jan 20

 Writing things down in a physical way, by hand into a notebook, helps to release stress when done at night before bed.
 This in turn can actually boost our productivity the next day!
 It’s as if we have cleared away mental junk (just like our bedtime routine of washing our face, brushing our teeth & flossing) so that overnight our brain gets to spend less time worrying & sorting & more time dreaming & regenerating itself.
 This bears repeating - just the simple act of writing helps us clear out a jumbled, over-busy mind & this in turn, helps spark our creativity & performance.

-I keep mine by my bed; I use a great specifically-designed journal that my lovely sister-in-law gave me for Christmas last year.
+I keep mine by my bed; I use a great specifically-designed journal that my lovely sister-in-law gave me for Christmas one year.
 There is just enough space for each day.
 It’s not dated so if I do miss a day, there’s no self-chastisement at that date going missed/unused.
 I simply get to add the date myself each time.

 Using a specific book, maybe a lovely self-gift & even a particular nice pen makes it all a little bit more ritual-esque too, more habit-forming.
 Last thing at night, most nights, my routine goes like this.
 The 5 minute 'evening tidy-up' (see Gretchen Rubin for more on this handy habit); then pre-bed bathroom time; & then finally, I spray my pillow with my Goodnight Pillow Mist, write in my journal, rub in some hand-cream then hop into bed with my book 😴.